RodgerOliver/guides/vim.md

 - `ctrl + R [ctrl + W]`: paste the word unser the cursor in the command mode.
 - `:retab`: correct undentation.
 - `:ab [abreviation] [word]`: create an abreviation.
+- `:vim /function/ %`: grep 'function' in the current file.
+- `:cn` go to the next ocasion of the command above.
+- `:cp` go to the previous ocasion of the command above.
+- `:cd [cmd]`: execute cmd to all greped ocasions.

 ## Registers
 - Almost all registers start with `"`.